LaunchCodeEducation/internal-docs/style-guide/README.md

 ### Short Segments

-For short segments, or individual code words, enclose in single backtics: `\``
+For short segments, or individual code words, encolose in single backtics: `\``

 ```nohighlight
 The \`static\` keyword in Java is used to...
 ```

-You should always enclose the following types of types of items in single backtics:
+You should always encolse the following types of types of items in single backtics:

 - Programming language keywords, symbols, and identifiers
 - File and directory names